-Buhlebezwe Siwani is an engaging South African artist who relies on an exceptional combination of performances, installation art and photography in order to get the delicate messages across to the viewers.
+Buhlebezwe Siwani is an engaging South African artist who relies on an exceptional combination of performances, installations art and photography in order to get the delicate messages across to the viewers.
 Using her intriguing work and leaning on a darkly humorous candour, she confronts the historical marks of patriarchal and western ideals of beauty, power, gender and spirituality that still linger on within our societies and cultures to this very day.
 Buhlebezwe Siwani wants these traces to be gone and offers us a new perspective on life in the process of getting rid of them.

 History Behind the Work of Buhlebezwe Siwani